Cauchy's Surface Area Formula in the Funk Geometry: Connections to Other Geometries

 Observe that in the special case where $K$ is the Euclidean unit ball $B^d$, the Minkowski shadow $S_K^M(G, u)$ becomes the standard orthogonal projection, and we recover the classical Euclidean Cauchy formula (Eq.~\eqref{eq:cauchy-euclidean}).

-Holmes and Thompson (see \cite[Corollary 2.13]{HoT79}) also give a Cauchy-type formula for the surface area in Minkowski space.
+Holmes and Thompson (see \cite[Corollary 2.13]{HoT79}) also give a Cauchy-type formula for the surface area in Minkowski geometry.
 They average Euclidean orthogonal projection areas, with the parameter ranging over the boundary of the polar unit ball, $\bd \polar{K}$.
 By contrast, Lemma~\ref{lem:minkowski-cauchy} averages the area of the Minkowski shadow $S_K^M(G, u)$ over directions $u \in S^{d-1}$, and it arises as the scaling limit of the Funk Cauchy formula based on central shadows.
-From a computational perspective, our formula has a simpler sampling distribution and does not require computing polar bodies, only projections and scalings.
+From a computational perspective, our formula has a simpler sampling distribution and does not require computing polar bodies---only support points, projections, and scalings are needed.